Software-Applications/restaurant-analysis-py/README.md

 ```sh
 python yelp_nltk.py
 ```
-Doing so will activate custom trained models from nltk package, which are used to tokenize sentences to create wordclouds, and run sentiment intensity analyzer to calculate polarity scores, which are useful for calculating sentiment scores.
+Doing so will activate custom trained models from nltk package.
+These models are used to tokenize sentences to create wordclouds.
+Moreover they are useful to calculate polarity scores to perform sentiment analysis.

 ## Setup